 Inappropriate behavior may result in expulsion from the current game and/or future games.
 If needed, a meeting with the Athletic Director will be set up to discuss further action.
 Decisions made will be fair and in the best interest of the athletic program and its members.

-The Boys & Girls Clubs appreciate your support of this MANDATORY policy.
-Thank You for setting a good example of sportsmanship.
+The Boys & Girls Clubs appreciates your support by setting a good example of sportsmanship.

 GETTING READY TO COACH

 PARENTS/PARENT MEETING